kvernon/realty-investor-timeline/README.md

 1. https://bitbucket.org/kellyvernon/realty-generator-core (a private repo by me).
 2. version 1 live: http://cubedelement.com/realty/

-Note: this above is buggy.
+> Note: this above is buggy.
 I was racing to get the pieces together.

+> Note 2: this is the new version, which isn't live

 ## Inspiration